-We mentioned earlier that the iPad Pros lost Pencil exclusivity a couple of generations back, but Apple promptly launched a second-gen Apple Pencil, which is far better (particularly in its manner of charging) than the original.
-This is only for iPad Pro models - and only the 2018 ones at that.
+We mentioned earlier that the iPad Pros lost Pencil exclusivity a couple of generations back, but Apple promptly launched a second-gen Apple Pencil, which is far better (particularly in its method of charging) than the original.
+This is only for iPad Pro models - and only the 2018 and 2020 models at that.

-We hope the next baseline iPad will support the Apple Pencil 2, but feel this is something of a long shot.
+We hope the next baseline iPad will support the Apple Pencil 2, but feel this is a seriously long shot.
 It hasn't been a Pro exclusive for long enough, we suspect.

 We expect the 2020 iPad's pricing to start at £349/$329.